Recipe Overview

-This turkey sausage and asparagus quiche is brunch ready, perfect for Mother’s Day or any morning!
-It makes two quiches and it freezes great too!
+Why you’ll love it: This sausage and asparagus quiche is brunch ready, perfect for Mother’s Day or any morning!
+The recipe makes two quiches; enjoy one today and freeze one for later.

 My mom would often make quiche for a breakfast-for-dinner type meal.
-Usually she makes one similar to this spinach quiche with cornmeal crust.
+Usually she made a spinach quiche with a homemade cornmeal crust.
 The cornmeal crust is one of my favorite things EVER but I decided to switch it up and use a traditional pie crust for this quiche.

 If you’re feeling a bit more motivated than I am, this quiche is great with any homemade pie crust, including my cornmeal crust.

-As you can see in my recipe, I use turkey breakfast sausage, but if you prefer pork, pork it is!
-If it renders a fair amount of grease, you’ll want to drain that off before adding it to the quiche.
+As you can see in my recipe, I use turkey breakfast sausage but if you prefer pork, that’s fine, too.
+Pork sausage renders a fair amount of grease so you’ll want to drain that off before adding the asparagus to the pan.

-And of course, if you don’t have asparagus on hand, this is be great with any number of vegetables, especially spinach or broccoli.
+If you don’t have asparagus on hand, this quiche is great with any number of vegetables, especially spinach or broccoli.

 Ingredients

-- 2 cups shredded extra sharp cheddar cheese
+- 2 cups shredded cheddar cheese (use extra sharp cheese for more flavor)

 Instructions